In Good to Great author Jim Collins investigates and explains what’s the secret sauces that makes great companies great.

 - What is one key performance indicator we should concentrate on?

 The title is actually incorrect.

-It’s because, Jim Collins explains, companies didn’t usually woke up one day and said “this will be our thing”.
+It’s because, Jim Collins explains, companies didn’t usually wake up one day and said: “this will be our thing”.

 Great companies found their winning strategy randomly but stuck with it.

 Sure, in retrospect and from the outside it seemed like a huge shift.